squareben1/dice_app_tdd_exercise/README.md

 rspec --init
 ```

 Here are some user stories.
-For each of them, follow the TDD process from your diagram.
+For each of them, follow TDD process.

 ```
 As a board game player,